Portuguese Caldo Verde Soup Recipe

 If you grew up in Southern Europe or are closely acquainted with someone who did, you already know where this is going.
 For every bit of good fortune involved in having had the privilege of experiencing such vast cultural wealth, there is a price to pay--a curse of sorts.
 That curse is being destined to become restaurant food snob by the time you reach adulthood.

 This doesn't mean that we expect every restaurant meal that touches our lips to be cooked in the classic French method, or be topped with truffle shavings and caviar.
 Instead, it means we grow to be very picky about what we expect restaurant meals to measure up to, starting with the quality of raw ingredients.
-Anything previously frozen, mass-grown, or hormone fed just isn't worth paying premium for.
+Anything previously prepared off-site and defrosted in a plastic bag at the restaurant just isn't worth paying premium for.

 Caldo Verde